Invitation to Ponder

 After listening and learning, Ford used the objective data to transform its processes and products which led to new quality standard ratings and eventually greater profitability and new perceptions.

 I once worked for a man whose leadership style and power came from the authority of his position.
 He was “top dog” and made certain everyone knew it.
 He would send an assistant and summon us to a meeting without notice.
 In these meetings, he would lay out his directives and assignments, usually in less than five minutes.
 Questions were not welcomed or valued.
 Opinions were considered a sign of disrespect and were quickly tossed aside.
-Compliments were seldom and he was overbearing and dominant.
+Compliments were seldom, and he was overbearing and dominant.

 It’s no surprise that he was feared but not respected.
 Everyone did just as they were told but little more.
 Instead of being empowered, we were immobilized.
-Instead of being motivated, we did just what was required.
+Instead of being motivated, we did only what was required.

 His leadership style was ineffective, and at times destructive because he never listened and learned.